Identify the Correct IRB

 Oncology related research

-The UW IRB does not have sufficient oncology expertise to review most oncology clinical trials.
-See this page to identify the external IRB that should review a UW oncology clinical trial.
+The UW IRB can review most minimal risk oncology research, however it does not have sufficient oncology expertise to review most oncology clinical trials.
+Additionally, funding agencies, consortia, and national network groups often have specific IRB requirements.
+See this page to identify the IRB that should review UW oncology research.

 Required by sponsor, research network/consortium, or other involved organization

 CITN studies.
 Cancer Immunotherapy Network (CITN) studies must be reviewed by the National Cancer Institute’s Central IRB.
-See How to Ask for a Non-UW IRB to initiate the process.
-Then work with the Cancer Consortium’s Clinical Research Support office to obtain the IRB review.
+Work with the Cancer Consortium’s Clinical Research Support office to obtain the IRB review.

 Jaeb Center for Health Research (JCHR).
-The UW relies on the Jaeb Center IRB for studies conducted in collaboration with JCHR, but each study must be authorized by HSD on a case-by-case basis.
-See How to Ask for a Non-UW IRB to initiate the process.
+The UW relies on the Jaeb Center IRB for studies conducted in collaboration with JCHR.

-TIN Trial Innovation Network studies.
+Trial Innovation Network (TIN) studies.
 These studies must be reviewed by one of the TIN central IRBs.
-Contact HSD at firstname.lastname@example.org to begin the review process.

 SMART IRB is not an actual IRB.
 It is an NIH-funded initiative that facilitates the federally-mandated Single IRB requirement.
 It developed a Master IRB Reliance Agreement (which UW has signed), that encourages collaboration and consistency across IRBs, and offers flexible resources and tools in support of Single IRB review for IRBs and researchers.